paselsoft/siena/README.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/paselsoft/siena/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Elive 3.0.6 Stable
-We have sent you a confirmation email, check your spam folder and mark the email as important to avoid delivery failures.
+&ensp;&ensp;We have sent you a confirmation email, check your spam folder and mark the email as important to avoid delivery failures.
 You won't be subscribed to **Elive** if you don't confirm your email.

 **Hotmail / Live / Outlook / Msn** sometimes doesn't receive emails from Elive unless you add no-reply@elivecd.org to your contacts lists.
 Use a better alternative like Gmail!